ballerina-platform/module-ballerinax-salesforce/sfdc37/Module.md

 sfdc37:Client salesforceClient = new(salesforceConfig);
 ```

-The `createAccount` function creates an Account SObject.
+The `createAccount` remote function creates an Account SObject.
 Pass a JSON object with the relevant fields needed for the SObject Account.

 ```ballerina
 json account = {Name:"ABC Inc", BillingCity:"New York"};
 var createReponse = salesforceClient->createAccount(account);
 ```

-The response from `createAccount` is either a string ID of the created account (if the account was created successfully)
+The response from `createAccount` is either the string ID of the created account (if the account was created successfully)
 or `SalesforceConnectorError` (if the account creation was unsuccessful).

 ```ballerina